Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Methods

 \subsection{Numerical setup}

-To study the growth of the convective and SASI instabilities, we solve numerically the system of perturbed equations corresponding to an idealised model of a perfect gas, in spherical geometry restrained to the equatorial plane, using the coordinates $(r,\phi)$.
+To study the growth of the convective and SASI instabilities, we solve numerically the system of perturbed equations corresponding to an idealised model of stationary accretion of a perfect gas, in spherical geometry restrained to the equatorial plane as in \cite{Walk+2022}, using the coordinates $(r,\phi)$.
+Our setup is an adaptation of the linear analysis of \cite{Fernandez+2014} to include rotation.
 The parameters we vary are the reference shock radius $r_{{\rm sh}0}$ obtained without neutrino heating, dissociation and rotation, the rate $\varepsilon$ of nuclear dissociation across the shock, the neutrino luminosity and the specific angular momentum $J$ reaching the surface of the PNS.

-\subsubsection{Stationary flow}
+\subsection{Stationary flow}

-In spherical geometry, the system of stationary equations describing the conservation of mass, the entropy profile $S(r)$ and the profile of the Bernoulli parameter in the equatorial plane are:
+In spherical geometry, the system of stationary equations describing the conservation of mass, the entropy profile $S(r)$, the conservation of angular momentum, and the profile of the Bernoulli parameter in the equatorial plane are:

 where $G$ is the universal gravity constant and $M$ is the mass of the PNS, $v$ the radial velocity and $c$ the sound speed in the gas with pressure $P$ and density $\rho$.
 The self-gravity of the infalling matter is neglected compared to that of the PNS.
 Non-adiabatic heating and cooling processes are described by a local function $\mathcal{L} \equiv \mathcal{L}_{\rm h} + \mathcal{L}_{\rm c}$, as in \cite{Fernandez+2014}.
 The cooling function $\mathcal{L}_{\rm c}$ used in \cite{HouckChevalier1992} is a parametric function of $P$ and $\rho$: